We just returned from our fantastic journey we we spent time in Colorado Springs to Durango Colorado.

 Just for kicks, after a hike at Helen Hunt Falls, we stumbled upon this fabulous road and I am happy we took it SLOW!

-This road is totally off the charts as far as discovering Colorado Springs to Durango
+Gold Camp Road is totally off the charts as far as discovering Colorado Springs to Durango

 - It is one lane, a 2-way road of dirt.